mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 9 minutes easy riding to finish up.

 ### NOTES
-<mark> Lower back is lit up </mark>
+<p style="background-color:yellow;font-weight:bold;">Lower back lit up; riding not an option.</p>

 Yesterday's lifting a loaded trailer onto the hitch, then the run + swim was more than I could handle.
-Riding is not an option.

 <!---->
 ## MONDAY NOV 14 🌤